-Something warm for your top & bottom: You need to be prepared for inclement weather.
+You will be provided with a wetsuit and splash top, but you still need to be prepared for inclement weather.
 Bring a good fleece or wool top and bottom, along with a warm hat and gloves.
 You’ll want to double up on your base layers so that you’ll have a set to wear in the boat and a set of warm, dry clothes for camp.

-Raingear protects you from rain, wind, and the splash of the rapids.
-It is one of the essential items that all passengers should have no matter what time of year you are traveling.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended.
-Good secure closures around your head, neck, wrists and ankles.
-Do not bring a rain poncho, as it cannot be worn under your PFD.
+Rain gear protects you from rain, wind, and the splash of the rapids.
+It is one of the essential items that all guests should have no matter what time of year they are traveling.
+Look for a jacket and pants that are 100% waterproof, not just water resistant.
+A hooded jacket is recommended as well as good secure closures around your head, neck, wrists, and ankles.
+Do not bring a rain poncho as it cannot be worn under your PFD.

-Protecting yourself from the sun should be taken very seriously.
-A hat, sunscreen, lip balm and sunglasses are a must.
+Protecting yourself from the sun should be taken very seriously!
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
-Light-weight long pants may also be appropriate to protect your legs.
+Lightweight long pants may also be appropriate to protect your legs.
+A hat, sunscreen, lip balm, and sunglasses are also a must.

 Bugs & Mosquitoes

-You can either bring your own sleeping bag, pad and ground tarp, or you can rent our sleep kit.
+You can either bring your own sleeping bag, pad, and ground tarp, or you can use our sleep kit.
 If you are purchasing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.

-Equipment and Personal Items:
+Equipment and Personal Items

-☐ Two 1-liter water bottles: durable and reusable
+☐ One 1-liter water bottle: durable and reusable

 ☐ Headlamp or flashlight (consider bringing extra batteries)

-☐ Sunglasses (preferably polarized) with securing strap (consider bringing a spare)
+☐ Polarized sunglasses with securing strap (consider bringing a spare)

-☐ Small, quick-drying towel
+☐ Quick-drying towel

 ☐ Toiletries, including soap and shampoo (preferably biodegradable)